DataDog/hiring-engineers/answers.md

 First thing I would track is my circadian rhythms.
 Create a scope that tracks when I am most active, most focused, most tired, most hungry, most likely to need to use the bathroom etc. Then depending on my schedule I could incorporate the habit when it is most appropriate.

 For example, if I want to exercise more I would schedule a work out routine when my energy levels are at their peak.
-If the I needs to learn new information I would schedule a study session when I'm the most focused.
+If I need to learn new information I would schedule a study session when I'm the most focused.

-Over time the I would be able to track the incorporations of the new behaviors were successfully maintained.
-If not, adaptations can be made.
+Over time I would be able to track the incorporations of the new behaviors.
+At that point I would be able to ascertain the behaviors that were successfully maintained.